 Editor's Note: Photo taken from the establishment's official social account

 Children (and adults!) always seem fascinated when looking at animals, unusual or not.
 There is something about them that will always capture our attention.
 If you happen to be traveling in León with your kids and family, don’t forget to stop by Zoo León.
 It is a worthwhile group activity that will pique your kids’ interest and further their curiosity about animals.
 Zoo León is open every day until 5 pm, so you don’t have to worry about squeezing in a visit!

 Address: Carretera a Ibarrilla KM 6 Ibarrilla, León, Guanajuato.
 C.P 37207

 Website: Zoo León

 León, Mexico, off the beaten path

-When traveling in Mexico, the city of León is usually not on the list of most tourist destinations, but it is worth a trip as it is a very authentic Mexican city.
-The city is bike friendly and budget friendly, with Mexican small town prices, and it is worth visiting in the month of January or February to take in the spectacular Feria de León.
-Now that you know all the wonderful places to visit in León, Guanajuato, there is no better time to start planning your trip!
+When traveling to this country in North America, you might wonder if León in Mexico is worth visiting as the city is usually not on the list of most tourist destinations, but it is worth a trip as it is a very authentic Mexican city.
+The city is bike-friendly and budget-friendly, with Mexican small-town prices, and it is worth visiting in the month of January or February to take in the spectacular Feria de León.
+Now that you know all the wonderful places to visit in León, there is no better time to start planning your trip.

 Get Trip101 in your inbox